 USACE Civil Works policy in the CECW-CP policy memorandum Policy Guidance on Certification on Ecosystem Output Models, dated August 13, 2008, requires that only standard habitat models already certified by the USACE Ecosystem Planning Center of Excellence (PCX) be used to determine mitigation, or that models proposed for use undergo the model certification process outlined by the USACE.
 The Oyster Habitat Suitability Index Model (OHSIM) developed by Swannack et al. (Swannack et al. 2014) was certified under the process mandated by this memo and was selected for use in this mitigation plan.
 This model is a modification of a 2012 suitability index model that follows the methodology in the USFWS habitat suitability indices (HSI) model for the Gulf of Mexico American Oyster (Cake 1983).
 Reefs in Galveston Bay are predominantly American oyster.
-This model was selected to assess the reef function and quality.
+An associated spreadsheet was also certified that uses this model was selected to be used to assess the reef function and quality (Young.
+2018).